carinamarele/CarinaMarele/README.md

 - 📝 I’m currently working on my Bachelor's degree final project
 - 📫 How to reach me: carinaa.marele.ioana@gmail.com
-- ⚡ Fun fact: The chances of a code working at the first run are the same as seeing a unicorn.
 - 📚 Enthusiast learner

 #### Languages